herbicide atrazine chemical induces homosexuality and sexual confusion

 When frogs are exposed to very low level of atrazine, 1 part per billion, it produced frogs that look like this: 2 testes, 2 ovaries, large testes, and more ovaries, which is not normal.

-In some cases in other species like the North American leopard frog showed that males exposed to atrazine grew eggs in their testes.
+In some cases, in other species like the North American leopard frog showed that males exposed to atrazine grew eggs in their testes.

 In recent studies, Professor Hayes published what happens when other animals- mostly frogs are exposed to atrazine.
 They completely become females.
 They mated with other male frogs and had the capacity to lay eggs even though they were genetically males.

 What professor Hayes proposed is that atrazine is causing a hormone imbalance.
 Normally, the testes should make testosterone-the male’s hormone.
 What atrazine does is it turns on an enzyme.
-The machinery which is aromatase that converts testosterone into estrogen, As a result, these exposed male lost their testosterone.
+The machinery which is aromatase that converts testosterone into estrogen, as a result, this exposed male lost their testosterone.
 They are chemically castrated-subsequently have been feminized.
 And now, they are making the female hormones.
 Atrazine chemical induces homosexuality and sexual confusion.

 The Atrazine Human Related Issue